 Camp Okavango, a unique and exclusive African safari camp is situated on the remote Nxaragha Island.
 This hidden treasure, in the heart of the ...
 Read More

-Chitabe Lediba Camp is located in the Chitabe Concession, which covers 28,000 hectares of pristine Okavango Delta wilderness.
-It ...
+Chitabe Lediba Camp is located in the Chitabe Concession, which covers 22,000 hectares (54,000 acres) of pristine Okavango ...
 Read More

 Delta Camp is situated on the south-western edge of Chief’s Island, on the western boundary of the Moremi Game Reserve in the heart of the Okavango ...
 Read More

 Duba Plains is a wildlife connoisseur’s getaway with literally thousands of animals in an almost endless pattern across the flood plains.
-The ...
+This ...
 Read More

 The Big 5 Safari company is a supporter of the The Zambezi Society and support its vital conservation work and anti-poaching patrols.Discover